ARD ZDF Deutschlandradio Beitragsservice: License fee revenues and administrative costs

 In 2010, the GEZ collected €7.65 billion in licence fees for state broadcasting institutions.
 Collection costs amounted to €160.5 million, which is about 2.13% of total revenue or €3.83 per participant.
 Additional costs are generated in the state broadcasting institutions by the so-called Beauftragtendienste (commissioner services), those expenditures for licence fee collection amounted to €184.97 million in 2007, according to the ARD 2008 yearbook.

 According to its 2010 annual report, the GEZ employed 1,148 people.
-According to its website, the Beitragsservice still employs around 1,000 people.
+According to its website, the Beitragsservice as of now employs around 900 people.

-In 2016 the total sum of licence fees collected amounted to €7,978,041,425.77 thereof a revenue for Beitragsservice itself of €167,954,892.36.
+In 2016, the total sum of licence fees collected amounted to €7,978,041,425.77, with administrative expenses for the Beitragsservice itself totaling €167,954,892.36.

+In 2024, the total revenues from the broadcast contribution amounted to €8,739,564,843.55.
+Administrative expenses for the Beitragsservice were €190,699,227.69, which represents 2.18% of the total revenue.
+By the end of the year, the service employed 897 people, and approximately 3.73 million contribution accounts were in a dunning stage or under enforcement (Vollstreckung).

 Elicitation and storage of data

 The state broadcaster and the Beitragsservice can store and administer fee payer data needed to collect the fee.
 The Federal Statistical Office of Germany counts 39 million private households, while the GEZ in 2004 held 41.2 million data sets of fee payers.
 These included 2.2 million data sets of fee payers who de-registered ownership of devices which can receive radio/television.
 GEZ had one of the most comprehensive databases on the population of the Federal Republic of Germany.

 Another source of data are resident registration offices, which forward new registrations and changes of registration to the Beitragsservice.
 In 2002, German registration authorities transferred over 12 million data sets to the GEZ.

 To identify non-payers, the GEZ expanded its database with data purchased from commercial address vendors.
-This is allowed under the terms of Rundfunkstaatsvertrag.
+This is allowed under the terms of the Rundfunkstaatsvertrag.